Protecting IT and OT Convergence

 Malware - Duqu/Flame/Gauss

-Advanced and complex malware used to target specfic organizations, including ICS manufacturers.
+Advanced and complex malware used to target specfic organizations, including IACS manufacturers.

 2012